roadsidemultimedia/Docs/customize/base-child-theme.md

 Once you have replaced the default information with your own, save the `style.css` file.
 You have now successfully changed the name of Base Theme and made it into your own child theme!

-You may also want to want to rename the **dms-template-theme** folder to match your child theme name.
+You may also want to rename the **dms-template-theme** folder to match your child theme name.
 To do this, simply rename the folder inside your FTP client's Rename utility.

 <div class="row-fluid">
   <div class="span12">